 Question 7

-This category has now been broadened to include Postgraduate Certificate, Diplomas and taught Masters degrees.
+This category has now been broadened to include PG Certs, Diplomas and taught Masters degrees.
 Points will not be awarded unless evidence is provided that the qualification has been awarded.

 Maximum points: 5

-• Please provide a copy of your degree certificate.
+Please provide a copy of your degree certificate.
+(Or written evidence from the university confirming the award pending graduation and issuing your certificate)

-• If your degree was taken outside the UK, you must also provide evidence of its equivalence (for example, a letter from the institution confirming that it was awarded following the production of a research-based thesis and full examination together with a copy of your results transcript).
+If your degree was taken outside the UK, you must also provide evidence of its equivalence (for example, a letter from the university confirming that it was awarded following the production of a research-based thesis and full examination together with a copy of your results transcript)

-• We are aware of organisations such as UK National Academic Recognition Information Centre (NARIC) however the Selection Leads will be the final arbitrators.
+We are aware of organisations such as UK NARIC however the Selection Leads will be the final arbitrators